 - Salt to taste

-- 2-3 breadcrumbs or salty crackers optional
+- 2-3 salty crackers or saltine crackers optional

 Instructions